managedit/kohana-oauth2/README.md

 This is very much a work in progress..
 Comments welcome :)

-Docs are provided as part of the module, to view them, ensure you have the userguide module installed.
+(Crappy) Docs are provided as part of the module, to view them, ensure you have the userguide module installed.